RichardYan6626/Pdf-QA/README.md

 - The `.env` file is listed in `.gitignore` to prevent accidental commits
 - Each user must use their own OpenAI API key

-## Usage
+## Get started
-1. Upload a PDF file on the main page
+1. Upload a PDF file on the main page.
 2. Navigate to the Question Answering page to ask questions about the PDF
-3. View your chat history in the Chat History page
+3. View your chat history

+Tips: You can upload multiple files and view chat history for each file.
+However, the QA is only for the latest file to have a smaller vectorstore.